These Korean Shrimp Rice Bowls are absolutely stunning!

-For as amazing as they are, it’s truly not a ton of work.
+For as amazing as they are, this recipe truly not a ton of work.

-You can top them with different veggies and add your own spin if you’d like… SOOO many different options for topping rice bowls!
+You can top this recipe with different veggies and add your own spin if you’d like… SOOO many different options for topping rice bowls!

 We mixed everything together after admiring how they looked, drizzled lots of the homemade spicy mayo, and enjoyed every bite.